HarmoGlace/teamy/README.md

 ## How to contribute

-Please note that teamy is still in developement.\
+Please note that teamy is still in development.\
 If you are here it means that you want to help me, thank you !

-To contribute, create a fork of your project, edit the things that you want and create a Pull Request.
+To contribute, create a fork of your [this project](https://github.com/HarmoGlace/teamy), edit the things that you want and create a Pull Request.
 If you want to suggest something or report a bug, create an issue

 ## Support